UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/3-git-basic-branch-merge.md

 (wait for stickies)

-We now have a new branch with changes that are not present in the trunk of our repoistories.
+We now have a new branch with changes that are not present in the trunk of our repositories.
 What branch is the trunk?

 ```bash
 git branch